Something I always found hard to fathom are people who never change after high school.

 Why does social media matter so much to some people?
 Why do they let likes determine their worth?
 Why do they close themselves off to people who aren’t picture perfect?
 Why do they waste perfectly good days behind a camera posing?
 Why don’t they live in the moment instead of creating false ones?
 Do they know there is more to life than carrying around props for “photoshoots” as if it were a job?
 Do they know how to create anything real?

 I don’t think they do.
-I wonder why people let themselves be sucked into this.
+I wonder why people let themselves get sucked into this.
 There’s nothing wrong with a good picture.
 But when you become a slave to likes and social media.
 That’s sad.
-I’m glad I left that mindset behind in highschool.
+I’m glad I left that mindset behind in high school.